In the Land of Saints and Sinners: Plot

-Finbar discovers bruises on Sinéad's young daughter Moya, but Moya is too afraid to reveal the culprit to him or her mother.
+Finbar discovers bruises on Sinéad's young daughter Moya, but Moya is too afraid to reveal the culprit to him or to her mother.
 He surmises that Curtis is sexually abusing her.
-Finbar goes for advice to Robert about what to do, but Robert warns him that the Garda are unlikely to make an arrest unless Moya comes forward (an idea that Finbar immediately rejects), but if Finbar were to call the Garda on her behalf, it might lead to additional scrutiny of their criminal affairs.
-So, instead, Finbar lures Curtis into his car and drives him to a forested grove where he secretly buries his victims.
-While still on the road, Finbar lets Curtis out of the trunk of his car, but fumbles loading his shotgun while Curtis flees down the road.
-When Finbar catches up with the wounded Curtis a wet shotgun shell misfires and Curtis pulls a knife.
-Finbar only survives because Kevin, having been sent by Robert to keep an eye on him, uses his high-powered hunting rifle to shoot Curtis dead from a distance.
+Finbar goes for advice to Robert about what to do, but Robert warns him that the Garda are unlikely to make an arrest unless Moya comes forward, an idea that Finbar immediately rejects, but if Finbar were to call the Garda on her behalf, that might lead to additional scrutiny of their criminal affairs.
+Instead, Finbar decides to lure Curtis into his car and drives him to a forested grove, where he secretly buries his victims.
+While still on the road, Finbar lets Curtis out of the trunk of his car but fumbles when he is loading his shotgun while Curtis flees down the road.
+When Finbar catches up with the wounded Curtis, a wet shotgun shell misfires, and Curtis pulls a knife.
+Finbar survives only because Kevin, having been sent by Robert to keep an eye on him, uses his high-powered hunting rifle to shoot Curtis dead from a distance.
 Finbar and Kevin then bury the body and bond over their dreams for the future, but Finbar finds Kevin's cavalier attitude toward killings distasteful.

-When Curtis fails to return to the shack they are hiding in, Doireann gets a tip that the local mob boss (Robert) may have information.
-She goes to Robert's house and confronts him, but he feigns ignorance until she discovers evidence that he knows more about the death than he is admitting.
-She then kills Robert after he discloses Finbar's name, and then forces her companions to help locate Finbar.
-Finbar and Kevin console Robert's mother as Doireann ransacks Finbar's house and attacks Rita, who has come out of her house to see what these strangers are up to.
-Later that day, Finbar and Doireann run into each other at a local Gaelic football match, and Finbar attempts to resolve the situation by observing that they have each killed someone close to the other and, hence, should call it even.
-Doireann rejects the offer insisting that Finbar deliver up the killer.
-Finbar offers to deliver the killer in exchange for their departure from Glencolmcille.
+When Curtis fails to return to the shack in which they are hiding, Doireann gets a tip that the local mob boss (Robert) may have information.
+She goes to Robert's house and confronts him, but he feigns ignorance until she discovers evidence that he knows more about the death than he admits.
+She then kills Robert after he discloses Finbar's name, and she forces her companions to help locate Finbar.
+Finbar and Kevin console Robert's mother, as Doireann ransacks Finbar's house and attacks Rita, who has come out of her house to see what the strangers are up to.
+Later that day, Finbar and Doireann run into each other at a local Gaelic football match, and Finbar attempts to resolve the situation by observing that they have each killed someone close to the other and hence should call it even.
+Doireann rejects the offer and insists that Finbar deliver up the killer.
+Finbar offers to do so in exchange for their departure from Glencolmcille.
 Doireann insists that they rendezvous at Sinéad's bar that evening.